 All AZI employees must check in and out at their designated location each day.
-At the end of the workweek, your hours must be reviewed by the on-site supervisor before being submitted for payment.
-Failure to keep accurate records of your hours of work is considered a serious offense and may be grounds to end your assignment or employment with us.
+At the end of the workweek, your hours must be reviewed by designated management before being submitted for payment.
+Deliberate and repeated failure to keep accurate records of your hours of work is considered a serious offense and may be grounds to end your assignment or employment with us.